Regenleif's Guide to Druiding

 Finding the Leystones (Western Road): Do right after the storyline.
 You will already have most of the leystones, which will help.

-Corp Gudgeon's Quest (Southern Road): Do after the Leystone quest, then start his Leystone quest.
+Corp Gudgeon's Quest (Southern Road): Do after the Western Road Leystone quest, his is another Leystone quest.

 Doctor Cormac (Shalemont Camp): Do when you enter Shalemont, upgrade your Storyline Ring!